 Danger Sense: One of Carol's original powers was a precognitive sense, called her "seventh sense," which allowed her to subconsciously recognize danger before it occurred.
 It was this sense that triggered her early transformations from Carol Danvers to Ms. Marvel.
 Her seventh sense also allowed her to subconsciously predict an opponent's attacks before they made them, greatly enhancing her fighting and tactical prowess in battle.
 After Carol's original powers were stolen by Rogue, her seventh sense was lost, and because it was a subconscious power, Carol was uncertain whether it had returned even after regaining her powers.
 Eventually, certain incidents left no doubt that her seventh sense had since been restored.

-Minor Molecular Control: Carol possesses a limited degree of molecular control, which she can use to transform regular clothing into her costume and vice versa.
+Minor Molecular Control: Carol possesses a limited degree of molecular manipulation, which she can use to transform regular clothing into her costume and vice versa.
 This power works almost instantaneously, and has the effect of changing her from Carol Danvers to Ms. Marvel/Captain Marvel in much the same way that Clark Kent can become Superman in the blink of an eye.
+She hasn't used this power much beyond changing outfits, but shows to use it in a more refined manner by fixing a kids iron man cosplay mask.

-Cosmic Awareness: As Binary, Carol possessed cosmic awareness, much like that of the Silver Surfer.
+Hyper-Cosmic Awareness: As Binary, Carol possessed cosmic awareness, much like that of the Silver Surfer.
 She could visually perceive all types of energy patterns and was instantly aware of any significant disruptions in space.
 She seemingly lost her cosmic awareness after losing her Binary powers, though like her other Binary abilities, her cosmic awareness can re-emerge under the right circumstances.
+Eventually they became so advanced that it allowed her to see and understand threats from beyond reality, this state was coined by the life bringer Galactus as Hyper Cosmic Awareness.
+Where the individual can sensually perceive things happening across space and time, as well as without the universe itself.

 A more artistic ability Carol possesses is her writing talent.
 She had been a freelance journalist for some time and was also a magazine editor in New York.
 She is an accomplished author and has published several books, including a popular science-fiction novel based on her deep space adventures with the Starjammers.